-James Fisher Marine Services collaborates with world-leaders in wave-energy technology.
+James Fisher Marine Services collaborates with world-leaders in wave technology.

 JFMS has signed a memorandum of understanding (MoU) with wave-energy developer, Carnegie Clean Energy Limited.

 Under the terms of the MoU, JFMS will cooperate with Australian-based Carnegie to help progress geotechnical, mooring and foundation techniques, processes and systems to deploy Carnegie’s wave energy technology, CETO 6.